ReinforcementLearning-StudyNote/ReinforcementLearning/README.md

 Algorithm includes some commonly used reinforcement learning algorithms, DQN (Double, Dueling-), DDPG, TD3, for example.

-Common includes common_func.py and common_cls.py which contain some basic functions. common_func.py contains some commonly used functions, and common_cls.py contains some commonly used classes.
+Common includes common_func.py and common_cls.py containing some basic functions.
+Common_func.py contains some commonly used functions, and common_cls.py contains some commonly defined classes.

 Datasave saves networks trained by RL algorithms, and some data files.